Cost is divided into two broad categories: historical cost and predetermined cost.

-Cost analysis requires the use of predetermined cost estimates made on a more or less scientific basis which result in ‘standard cost’ or a cost prepared in advance of production or supply, correlating technical specification of materials and labor to the prices and wage rates estimated for a selected period of time.
+These costs are prepared in advance of production or supply, and they are based on a correlation of the technical specification of materials and labor to the prices and wage rates estimated for a selected period of time.

 The following differences exist between historical costing and standard costing:

 1. Costs used: Standard costing includes cost figures that are predetermined based on past experience and expert advice.
 In historical costing, data are included from costs that have actually been incurred.